FENECON Industrial S — Assembly and Operating Instructions

 -

-Upon receipt of the delivery, it must be checked immediately for completeness and transport damage.
+Upon receipt of the delivery, check it immediately for completeness and transport damage.

 -